Program updates are in progress, please refer to the 2016-2017 course catalog (PDF) for program information.

 Drug Screening and Criminal Background Checks

-Acceptance into the program is conditional based upon satisfactory completion of a criminal background check and drug screening.
+Acceptance into the program is conditional based upon satisfactory completion of a criminal background check and drug screen.
 Instructions for completion will be provided once a student is accepted into the program.

 Students will also be subject to random and for cause drug screening throughout the program.
-Testing positive on the drug screening or evidence of tampering with a specimen will disqualify a student from participation from clinical assignment.
+Testing positive on the drug screening or evidence of tampering with a specimen will disqualify a student from participation in a clinical assignment and will result in dismissal from the program.

 Cost of Attendance